frankkinuthian/react-quiz-app/README.md

 ### `pnpm run server`

 Runs the app json data server in the development mode.\
-Open [http://localhost:8000](http://localhost:8000) to view it in your browser.
+Open [http://localhost:8000/questions](http://localhost:8000/questions) to view data in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.